Binary102/Azur-Lane-LuaHelper/README.md

 2. Python 3.7.0 with "Add Python 3.7 to PATH" option enabled https://www.python.org/ftp/python/3.7.0/python-3.7.0.exe
 3. (Skip if "Add Python 3.7 to PATH" option is enabled) Added Python's directory into System Environment Variables named **Path** https://docs.python.org/3/using/windows.html#configuring-python)

+## Download
+You must be new to the internet if you don't even know where to get the binary.
+Listen here you dipshit, do me a favor by fucking fuck yourself and begone from this github at once.

+I've had enough of spoonfeeding a fucking brainlet who couldn't even find the solution by themself.

 ## Commands and Usage Example
 ```
 [INFO]> Usage: Azurlane.exe <option> <path-to-file(s) or path-to-directory(s)